colyseus/docs/docs/colyseus/demo/cocos/mmo.md

 Two settings objects have been included already.
 The LocalSettings object is set up to connect to a locally hosted game server and is the default object used when you first open the project.
 If you are running a local server, the default settings should be sufficient, however if you wish to host a server you’ll need to change the **Colyseus Server Address** and **Colyseus Server Port** values accordingly.
 The DemoSettings object will connect to the live demo server.

-If you want to use the DemoSettings object just drag and drop its prefab into the ColyseusSettingsObject property of the MMO Manager component in the inspector of the MMOLoginScene.
+If you want to use the `DemoSettings` object just drag and drop its prefab into the `ColyseusSettingsObject` property of the MMO Manager component in the inspector of the `MMOLoginScene`.

 ![Screenshot](mmo/changeSettings.PNG)